Spikes-2212-Programming-Guild/RapidReact2022/README.md

 #### Component Naming Conventions

-1. All CANBus components should be named in `lower-case` according to the following convention
-    - `subsystem-side-controller \ index`
+1. All CANBus components should be named in `lowerCamelCase` according to the following convention - `sideController \ index`
 2. All ports in RobotMap should be named in `ALL_CAPS` according to the following convention `SUBSYSTEM_COMPONENT_INDEX`

 ##### Feature Branches